REALbasic Developer Logo

 URLs and References

 If you've made use of information or resources you may include a Bibliography or Reference section at the end of your article.
 Format these as standard bibliography entries (as per a standard style guide).
-If these are internet sources, please include the full URL enclosed within <URL>http://www.university.edu/ers/r.html</URL> tags.
+If these are internet sources, please include the full URL.

-For other URLs, do not include HTML markup ("href") to hotlink some text.
-Instead, simply include the full URL enclosed within <URL>http://myurl.net</URL> tags and we will take care of making it "hot."
-(Be sure to include the http:// or ftp:// text.)
+For URLs, do not include HTML markup ("href") to hot-link some text.
+Instead, simply include the full URL enclosed within parenthesis to prevent additional text or punctuation from being included into the URL: "Please visit my website (www.stonetablesoftware.com) for more information on this."

-If you are referring to material on your own website, please note that if this is something the user will need to understand or use your article, then we require that it be made available via the RBD website.
-You're free to mirror it on your own site, of course (you can include a URL to your site in the Reference section at the end of the article), and you keep the copyright on any copyrighted material, but RBD should have distribution rights.
-As a general policy we want our readers to know that if something is required for an article it is freely available on the RBD website.
+If you are referring to material on your own website, please note that if this is something the user will need to understand or use your article, then we require that it be made available via the xDev website.
+You're free to mirror it on your own site, of course (you can include a URL to your site in the Reference section at the end of the article), and you keep the copyright on any copyrighted material, but xDev should have distribution rights.
+As a general policy we want our readers to know that if something is required for an article it is freely available on the xDev website.

 If the item isn't required for the article but merely referenced, you may simply include the URL within your article.
 However, if the item is a product that you sell, you need to mention that within your text.
 For example, "...a similar product is this author's own rkRocketClass, which sells for $10 with a free 30-day trial."
 We don't want to give readers the impression that authors are simply pumping their own products for sale.
 (It's fine to refer to your own products, just make sure it's clear if it's a free product or if it's a sale product.)